CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Conclusion:

-In this article, you have learned, how to install Ubuntu Server 20.04 LTS on a virual machine with screenshots.
-To continue working on a Ubuntu Server you may need a good reference book such as Ubuntu 20.04 LTS Server: Administration and Reference by Richard Petersen.
+In this article, you have performed, Ubuntu Server installation of version 20.04 LTS on a virtual machine with step by step screenshots.
+To continue working on a Ubuntu Server you may need a good reference book such as Ubuntu 20.04 LTS Server: Administration and Reference (PAID LINK) by Richard Petersen.